How to Approach Vedanta

 Your first traditional texts

-When you feel ready to go further, these are the natural doorways into the classical teaching.
-They are concise, profound, and designed to be studied carefully — not rushed through.
+When you feel ready to go further, these texts become natural doorways into the classical teaching.
+They are concise, profound, and meant to be studied with care — not rushed through.

 Tattvabodha